 - Please submit the paper in Word in 12 point font.

-- Please also submit a separate, one page description of the research process, e.g. what strategy was used to search for information; why some avenues of library-type research were pursued and others discarded, etc. Students should submit the paper and the description of the research process electronically to Joni Roberts, email@example.com, phone X6312.
+- Please also submit a separate, one-page description of the research process, e.g., what strategy was used to search for information; why some avenues of research were pursued and others discarded, what resources were most helpful, etc. Students should submit the paper and the description of the research process electronically to Charity Braceros-Simon, email@example.com.

 - Award Amount: up to two awards of $500 each are available.